 The traditional process takes perseverance and commitment.
 You need to research publishers and agents.
-For this process, I recommend getting “Children’s Writer’s and Illustrator’s Marketing [current year].”
+For this process, I recommend getting “Children’s Writer’s and Illustrator’s Market [current year].”
 It has hundreds of listings.

 If you’re not a children’s author, you can use “Writer’s Market [current year].”

-Assuming you do get a contract, it usually takes about two years before your book will actually be available for sale.
+Assuming you do get a contract, it can take up to two years before your book will actually be available for sale.